Table of contents

 On-the-go usage is a vital part of any office suite these days and both Microsoft and Google offer mobile versions of their suites.
 Do keep in mind that Google has not made its apps available on Windows Phone / Mobile.
 Apart from this, while Microsoft Office is available on all 3 leading platforms, companies whose employees use Windows Phone / Mobile might be interested in the new Continuum feature – which lets you hook up selected Windows Phone / Mobile models to a keyboard and monitor – making for a full-featured desktop experience.

 Both Microsoft and Google also offer mobile device management, letting administrators set up device security policies.
 Click here for more information on Google Apps mobile device management, or head to Microsoft’s support page to see what mobile management features Office gives you.

-Microsoft Exchange is now available in two variants – the traditional format in which a business hosts its own Exchange server, and a hosted, cloud-based solution – Exchange Online.
+With MS Office, you get the well-known Microsoft Outlook – the desktop-based email, and Microsoft Exchange, which comes exclusively in all its business plans.
+Microsoft Exchange is now available in two variants – the traditional format in which a business hosts its own Exchange server and a hosted, cloud-based solution – Exchange Online.
 Microsoft’s offering includes several business-friendly features by default – such as e-discovery and archiving.